-Conflicts of Interest and Related Party Transactions Policy
+Conflicts of Interest and Related Party Transactions Policies

-The Conflicts of Interest and Related Party Transactions Policy sets out the principles and procedures relating to the management of conflicts of interest within FundRock.
-The policy applies to all of FundRock's directors, relevant officers, senior management and employees.
+The Conflicts of Interest and Related Party Transactions Policies set out the principles and procedures relating to the management of conflicts of interest within FundRock.
+The policies apply to all of FundRock's directors, relevant officers, senior management and employees.

-The policy provides guidance on:
+The policies provide guidance on:

-- What is meant by a conflict of interest. - What constitutes a related party transaction.
+- what is meant by a conflict of interest;

+- what constitutes a related party transaction; and

+- how these are managed.